YttriLab/B-SOID/README.md

 ```
 ### Step II
 Apply a low-pass filter for data likelihood. `dlc_preprocess` finds the most recent x,y that are above the threshold and replaces with them.
 Refer to [dlc_preprocess.md](docs/dlc_preprocess.md).
-Based on our pixel-error, the Yttri-Lab decided to go with 0.5 as the likelihood threshold.
+Based on our pixel-error, the Yttri lab decided to go with 0.5 as the likelihood threshold.
 ```matlab
 data = dlc_preprocess(rawdata,0.5);
 ```
 ### Step III
 #### &nbsp;&nbsp;&nbsp;&nbsp; `Option 1`: Manual criteria for a rough but fast analyses (If you are interested in considering the rough estimate of the 7 behaviors: 1 = Pause, 2 = Rear, 3 = Groom, 4 = Sniff, 5 = Locomote, 6 = Orient Left, 7 = Orient Right).
 Refer to [bsoid_mt.md](docs/bsoid_mt.md)
-Based on our zoom from the 15 inch x 12 inch open field set-up, at a camera resolution of 1280p x 720p, the Yttri-Lab has set criteria for the 7 states of action.
-This fast algorithm was able to automatically detect the gross behavioral changes in Parkisonian mouse from the Yttri-Lab.
+Based on our zoom from the 15 inch x 12 inch open field set-up, at a camera resolution of 1280p x 720p, the Yttri lab has set criteria for the 7 states of action.
+This fast algorithm was able to automatically detect the gross behavioral changes in Parkisonian mouse from the Yttri lab.
 This can serve as a quick first pass at analyzing biases in transition matrices, as well as overarching behavioral changes before digging further into the behavior (`Option2`).
 ```matlab
 [g_label,g_num,perc_unk] = bsoid_fast(data,pix_cm); % data, pixel/cm
 ```